atolab/zenoh-web/content/docs/getting-started/installation.md

 ```

 ## Testing Your Installation
-To test the installation, try to see the zenoh man page by executing the following command:
+To test the installation, try to see the Zenoh man page by executing the following command:

 ```bash
 $ zenohd --help